 Origins of Nance

 Nance, its scientific name is Byrsonima crassifolia, is found abundantly in the wild throughout southern Mexico, Caribbean, Central, and South America.
-It grows in very limited quantities in South Florida, where it was first introduced via Panama.
+It grows in very short quantities in South Florida, where it was first introduced via Panama.
 It seems as if every country has a name for this fruit – it’s known as Changugu, Nantzin, Chi, Nancen, Craboo, Doncela, Maricao, Paralejo, Tapal, Chaparro, Hori, and Sabana Mango.
 Even in Guatemala, nances are known by different names, as given by locals – it’s known as Chi in the Q’eqchi’ language and as Tapal in Kaqchikel.
 Ancient Mayas knew the fruit, as it was mentioned in their sacred mythology text, the Popol Vuh.